Brian Cryer

 • design and development of an algorithm for determining the error of the system against corresponding digitised routes.

-• production of data analysis software for use under MS-Windows.
+• production of data analysis software for use under MS-Windows

 The target system used an embedded 80186 processor.
 Software development proceeded primarily on PC/ATs using Borland C++.

-December 1990 to
+December 1990 to May 1993

 Analyst Programmer.
 Acting Project Manager on a project to replace an existing customer system with an enhanced, quality assured and expandable system.
 The replacement was required to be based around a portable PC, which drives an external stepper motor and interface with various detectors.
 The system collects time critical data, makes decisions and drives the motor whilst simultaneously providing the user with the facility to review or analyse data already collected.
 Three customer staff were made available on an as-required basis for support and development of the necessary hardware.